 For example your mantra could be any one of the words: inner peace, compassion, love, one, calm, or gentle, or any short combination of those words.
 Your mantra can also be from your religious tradition.
 For example if you are Roman Catholic your mantra could be “Hail Mary Full of Grace”, which in Spanish would be “Ave Maria”.
 If you are Protestant your mantra could be “The Lord is my Shepherd” or “Our Father Who art in Heaven”.
 If you are Jewish your mantra could be “The Lord is my Shepherd” or “Shalom” and if you are Hindu your mantra could be “Om Sat Chit Ekam Brahma”.
 If you are of Tibetan Buddhist faith your mantra could be “Om Mani Padme Hum” and if you are of Islamic faith your mantra could be “Insha’Allah”.
 Your mantra could also be a simple prayer from your childhood or your family.

-Continue saying your mantra in that same simple, effortless way for 15-30 minutes.
-As you do, thoughts and distractions will come, and that’s fine.
-When thoughts and distractions do come just go “oh well” and gently return to saying your mantra in the same simple, effortless way as thoughts come.
+Continue repeating your mantra in that same simple, effortless way for 15-30 minutes.
+That repetition may not be a clear pronunciation of your mantra but instead may be just a faint idea of it.
+As you continue thinking your mantra, thoughts and distractions will come, and that’s fine; having thoughts during meditation is natural.
+When thoughts and distractions do come just gently return to thinking your mantra in the same simple, effortless way as all other thoughts come.
 Choose the amount of time you meditate based on what suits you.

 It’s important to not strain to make the mantra come, but rather to relax into effortlessness and let the mantra come in the same simple, effortless way as thoughts come.
 If you strain to make the mantra come that can create stress that tires you or cause pressure in your head or even a headache.